 The Autumnal equinox has come and gone and Autumn is here, for those that didn’t notice (or Spring is here if you are in the Southern Hemisphere).
 Autumn is nice, but the biggest problem I have with it, is that it is just before Winter.

-The Election this week highlighted the need to have a basic knowledge test for all candidates, and possibly a background check.
-One NDP Candidate made a very bad Auschwitz reference, and then claimed to have never heard of Auschwitz ?
+This week’s Election highlighted the need for a basic knowledge test for all candidates and possibly a background check.
+One NDP Candidate made a very bad Auschwitz reference and claimed to have never heard of Auschwitz ?
 Was she out of the classroom when that topic was brought up, or is it not part of the new curriculum in Ontario?
 A PC Candidate had an old YouTube video bite him on the tuchus when he made a statement about abortions and 9/11 , you can find the quote but it is just “too beaucoup” for me.
 I weep for this generation of candidates, the only things sadder are the folks that will vote for them.

 Volkswagen is in the news for finding a way to pass every diesel emission test with flying colors, by having their on-board computer figure out that it is being tested, and do what is needed to pass the test?
 Some might say that this was just good planning on their part, but I would never say that.
 People drive diesel cars was the more astounding part of this story (for me).

 Glad to see the Rugby World Cup has some drama, when Japan defeated South Africa, and the South African Springboks had to apologize to the entire nation for the loss.

 My Writings for Week Ending September 25th

 Now that Autumn is here, we can enjoy those long nights by catching up on my writings?

 - The week started with more fun on the Twitter machine with Speaking of Money on Twitter.